Learn about business insurance requirements and the most common policies for general contractors in Ohio.

 General liability insurance is the foundation of a general contractor’s protection.
 It covers damage to client property, as well as client injuries.
 Most commercial leases require you to have this coverage.

-Bundle this policy with commercial property insurance in a business owner’s policy for savings.
-Adding umbrella liability insurance can boost your coverage on general liability insurance and other types of liability insurance.
+Bundle this policy with commercial property insurance in a business owner’s policy (BOP) for savings.
+Adding commercial umbrella insurance can boost your coverage on general liability insurance and other types of liability insurance.

 Commercial auto insurance protects vehicles owned by your general contracting company.
 It covers property damage and medical bills in an accident, along with vehicle theft, weather damage, and vandalism.